andreabbondanza/vscode-iisee/README.md

 Just press __F1__ to open prompt and select the appropriate IIS-EE: "Set" option

+### Set protocol for https support
+You can set the protocol
+- http
+- https

+Just press __F1__ to open prompt and select the appropriate IIS-EE: "Set" option

 ### Set server running folder
 Just select which folder is the root path for server execution.
 You can set it from workspace (just press right __mouse__ button and "Set" Running Folder option)